petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/validations/adding-field-validations.md

 ![Create validations for custom and system object fields.](./adding-field-validations/images/01.png)

 !!! note
-    If out-of-the-box validations don't meet your needs, you can create custom validations using the `objectValidationRule` client extension.
+    * If out-of-the-box validations don't meet your needs, you can create custom validations using the `objectValidationRule` client extension.
 See [Microservice Client Extensions](../../../integrating-microservices.md) for more information.
+    * Validation messages for system objects may not be displayed in their native UI.
+However, the validations run as expected.

 To add a validation,